-- sanitary and personal-hygiene facilities suitable to the building's functions; and - adequate means for the prevention of contaminants to warm water systems.
+- sanitary and personal-hygiene facilities suitable to the building's functions; and - adequate means for the prevention of contaminants to hot water, warm water and cooling water systems.

 Health-care buildings, early-childhood centres, Class 2 buildings and Class 4 parts must be provided with laundry facilities.
 Under the FF2.2 Application provision, FF2.2 does not apply to any other buildings.